 Viewing a nutrition label, it might appear that protein is simply protein, since that’s the only way it’s ever listed.
 But not all proteins are created equal.

 Proteins consist of amino acids, each of which can appear in food in varying quantities — or not at all.
 That can make it hard to know if you’re really getting the protein you need.

-One way to make eating simpler is to consume complete protein sources, which contain amino acids in the required quantities.
-Read further for the differences between complete and incomplete proteins, as well as a list of complete proteins.
+One way to make eating simpler is to consume complete protein sources, which contain the essential amino acids in the required quantities.
+Read further for the differences between complete and incomplete proteins, as well as a list of complete protein foods.

 What Is a Complete Protein?

 There are 20 total amino acids that comprise protein in the body, but only nine of these are considered essential.
 An essential amino acid is one that the body can’t make on its own, and therefore must get from food.